MarcWadai/mushlove/blog/sexuality.md

 ---
-title: Mushroom sexuality <3
+title: Fungi sexuality
 date: 2018-07-28
 description:
     How does mushrooms reproduce?
 Do they have sex or not?
 ---

-# First post
+# Fungi sexuality

-/* Your awesome content goes here */
+Coming soon :D